 At Bethany we believe that Jesus calls us to speak out and work for justice for all people, for peace around the world, and for God's Creation.
-Here are some of the social justice activities we have taken part in recently, and upcoming action opportunities.
+Here are some of the social justice activities we are planning, or have taken part in recently, and upcoming action opportunities.
 Please watch this space, and consider joining us at the the next event!

 On Saturday, January 21st, there were many Women’s Marches in the Bay Area - sister marches to the Women's March in Washington, D.C. - including in San Francisco, Oakland, and San Jose.
 Bethany members and friends attended the marches in places all over!

 This is a national movement for everyone who stands for human rights, civil liberties, diversity, and compassion for our shared humanity.

 We stood for tolerance, decency, shared prosperity, and democracy by participating on Friday, January 20, from noon – 1 p.m, along El Camino Real, along with protesters in San Francisco, San Mateo, and Santa Clara counties.

 After gathering at the church on Thursday, Jan.
 19th at 7 p.m. to make signs for the event, the Bethany group met in front of San Bruno City hall with our church banner.